แก้ไข

 แชร์ผ่าน

-Serverless SQL pool enables you to query data in your data lake.
-It offers a T-SQL query surface area that accommodates semi-structured and unstructured data queries.
+Serverless SQL pool allows you to query data in your data lake.
+It offers a Transact-SQL (T-SQL) query surface area that accommodates semi-structured and unstructured data queries.
 For querying, the following T-SQL aspects are supported:

-For more information on what is vs. what isn't currently supported, read the serverless SQL pool overview article, or the following articles:
+For more information on what is or isn't currently supported, read the serverless SQL pool overview, or the following articles:

 Overview

-To support a smooth experience for in place querying of data that's located in Azure Storage files, serverless SQL pool uses the OPENROWSET function with additional capabilities:
+To support a smooth experience for in-place querying of data that's located in Azure Storage files, serverless SQL pool uses the OPENROWSET function with more capabilities:

 Query PARQUET files